PoomSmart/ASUS-FX504GE-Hackintosh/README.md

 2. Clover Kernel Patches `Kernel LAPIC`, `KernelPM` and `AppleRTC` enabled
 3. ACPIBatteryManager kext installed to `/Library/Extensions`
 ## ALC255 Realtek Audio
 Internal speaker and microphone work.
-For Headphone output, volume balance has to be either left or right to make the sound normal.
+If headphone output produces weird audio, set volume balance to be either left or right.
+This issue has not been seen on Catalina.
 1. `/System/Library/Extensions/AppleGFXHDA.kext` **must be removed** (ID matched but not actually compatible)
 2. AppleALC kext installed to `/Library/Extensions`
 3. Clover Audio injection `Inject=3` (`ResetHDA` may be enabled)